alisondavidperez/react-splitter-layout/README.md

     When `percentage` is set to `true`, the value is in percentage.

 ## Release History
+* 5.0.0
+  * Migrated SplitterLayout from class component to function component.
+  * Updated webpack from 4 to 5.
+  * Updated all dependencies.
 * 4.0.0
   * Stylesheets are no longer integrated by default.
 It has to be handled in your favorite way explicitly.
 * 3.0.0